GerHobbelt/gumbo-parser/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Ffxnoob%2Fgumbo-parser.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Ffxnoob%2Fgumbo-parser?ref=badge_shield)

 Gumbo is an implementation of the [HTML5 parsing algorithm][] implemented as a pure C99 library with no outside dependencies.
 It's designed to serve as a building block for other tools and libraries such as linters, validators, templating languages, and refactoring and analysis tools.

+This repository is a fork of [original GitHub repository][] which has been archived by the owner on Feb 16, 2023 and is no longer maintained.

 Goals & features: